eddiebeach99/Data_Literacy/README.md

 # Data Literacy - The Evolution of Design Complexity in LEGO Sets

-This repository cointains the code to our Data Literacy project about the design complexity of LEGO sets.
+This repository contains the code to our Data Literacy project about the design complexity of LEGO sets.
 Therefore we used the Rebrickable (https://rebrickable.com/downloads/) database with information on LEGO sets between 1949 and 2024.